 The U.S. Department of Agriculture (USDA) regulates the use of the term "organic."
-In order to become certified organic, a grower must use production and handling practices in accordance with the National Organic Standards (NOS) and become certified by a USDA-accredited certifying agency.
+In order to become certified organic, a grower uses production and handling practices in accordance with the National Organic Program (NOP) and becomes certified by a USDA-accredited certifying agency.
 Growers whose gross income from organic production is $5,000 or less are exempt from this rule.
-In this case, growers must still use production and handling practices in accordance with the NOS, but other restrictions regarding labeling and combination with other organic products apply.
-It takes a minimum of 3 years to transition from nonorganic production to certified organic production.
-During this period the products harvested cannot be labeled as organic and may not command the higher prices associated with organic products.
-Growing organic is not for everyone since it requires detailed record keeping and more management and planning time than most other production systems.
+In this case, production and handling practices in accordance with the NOP are still used and other restrictions regarding labeling and combination with other organic products apply.
+It takes a minimum of three years to transition from nonorganic production to certified organic production.
+During this period products cannot be labeled as organic and may not command the higher prices usually associated with organic products.
+Growing organic requires detailed recordkeeping and more management and planning time than other production systems.

 Organic Certification Process

-Organic certification is a process where a third party accredited by the USDA assures or certifies that an opera- tion follows production and handling practices required under the NOS.
+Organic certification is a process where a third party accredited by the USDA ensures or certifies that vegetables were grown following the production and handling practices required by the NOP.

-- Select an accredited certifying agency and request application materials.
+- Select an accredited certifying agency and request an application packet.

-- Submit the application materials to the certification agency in the last year of the transition.
+- Submit the application packet to the certification agency in the third year of the transition.

-- Schedule an inspection of the field(s) in organic production.
+- Schedule an inspection of the field(s) where certification is requested.

 - Wait for a review of the inspection records by the certification staff.

-- Become certified organic or receive information on why certification is denied.
+- Receive notification of organic certification or information on why certification was denied.

 Organic System Plan

-- A description of practices and procedures, including the frequency that they will be used in the operation.
+- A description of practices and procedures, including frequency of use.